Varicella-Zoster Immune Globulin (Human)

 - This medicine is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This medicine is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.

-- Talk with your doctor before getting any vaccines while you take varicella-zoster immune globulin and after you stop taking it.
-Vaccine use with this medicine may either raise the chance of an infection or make the vaccine not work as well.
+- Talk with your doctor before getting any vaccines while you take varicella-zoster immune globulin (human) and after you stop taking it.
+Vaccine use with varicella-zoster immune globulin (human) may either raise the chance of an infection or make the vaccine not work as well.
 Talk with your doctor.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.